Skip to content

 Where to Take the Test

 The motorcycle permit test is taken at any Maryland Motor Vehicle Administration (MVA) branch office.
 Walk-ins are generally accepted at testing locations.
-The written test is available in English, Spanish, Korean.
+The written test is available in English, Spanish, American Sign Language.

 Gear and Equipment Requirements